School of Civil Engineering

-Collaborative research between the Birmingham Centre for Railway Research and Education (BCRRE) and Network Rail is being conducted to establish the effect of introducing new parts to two current track switch mechanisms.
-The work is being carried out using Abaqus and is aimed at determining whether a train going through the switch, if it is locked the wrong way, will de-rail the train or cause permanent damage to the mechanism.
-The simulations allow investigators to determine the stress levels on every deformable part within the mechanism and previous simulations have shown good agreement to experiment.
+Collaborative research between the Birmingham Centre for Railway Research and Education (BCRRE) and Network Rail was conducted to establish the effect of introducing new parts (Figure 5) to two current track switch mechanisms.
+The work was carried out using Abaqus Explicit and aimed to determine whether a train going through the switch (Figure 6), if it is locked the wrong way, would de-rail the train or cause permanent damage to the mechanism.
+The simulations allowed investigators to determine the stress levels on every deformable part within the mechanism.

 Figure 5: New design of stretcher bar